 These days, tea is much more likely to be prepared in the kitchen before being brought before the guests.
 Nonetheless, if you've had the opportunity to have mint tea served by a Moroccan, you’ll probably agree that tea time can be quite impressive and is an ultimate way to relax with friends and family.

-If you’d like to try making it yourself, the photo tutorial will show the traditional steps involved in steeping your own pot of the sweet, flavorful tea.
+If you’d like to try making it yourself, this photo tutorial will show the traditional steps involved in steeping your own pot of the sweet, flavorful tea.